NMathar/BackApp-Mongo/README.md

 # BackApp-Mongo

-> Backup your MongoDB Databases
+> Centralize and organize your MongoDB dumps easily

 ## Build Setup